the Black People’s Day of Action

 The Black People’s Day of Action: A March for Justice

-Exhibition, Catford Broadway Theatre from 2 March
+Exhibition, Catford Broadway Theatre, March – May 2021

-This exhibition presents a body of photographs taken by academic and writer, Vron Ware, documenting the Black People’s Day of Action on 2 March 1981.
+This exhibition presented a body of photographs taken by academic and writer, Vron Ware, documenting the Black People’s Day of Action on 2 March 1981.
 The images bear witness to a historic moment of community organising and resistance in post-war Britain.

 Prof Les Back